Regulating Your Ostomy

 Maybe your ostomy is new but do you always measure your output?
 Just wondering as I’ve never paid any attention to how much I have, they did measure mine while in the hospital but that’s it. 🤷♂️

 I don't really pay attention, I just know there's a change when I change my eating habits and I deal with it.
 Maybe, like you said, your stoma makes up for lost time and gushes.
 I know anything liquid other than water, like decaf coffee and OJ, fills my bag with a lot of liquid very quickly.
-I HATE fasting but the good thing to come out of it is less output.
+I hate fasting but the good thing to come out of it is less output.
 I really can't pay attention to more than that or my head will explode! 😜

 Just like everyone else, when you change your routine, your stoma changes as well.
 If I have a few adult beverages, my output is slower and thicker.
-It takes me a day or two "recover".
+It takes me a day or two to "recover".
 You'll learn more and more about your stoma as you eat differently.

 I've never measured my output either, or worried too much about it.
 I do notice differences when I change my eating routine though, which doesn't seem too surprising.
 As long as you are prepared for any changes, it shouldn't be a big deal.
-I can be caught off guard though, like the other day when travelling home by car ferry.
+I can be caught off guard though, like the other day when traveling home by car ferry.
 I knew my dinner was going to be late in coming, and they had hot chocolate in the ferry cafe, so I thought, "why not?".
 Well, I returned to my car with my hot chocolate and drank it, only to have my pouch almost instantly fill with very loose output.
 I had to go back upstairs to the loo, supporting my pouch with my hand to prevent it from ripping off my skin, it was so heavy!
 Note to self, "next time you drink hot chocolate, be at home, or near a bathroom!".

 Terry

-Reply to delgrl525
+Reply to TerryLT

 Hi, Terry~